Haptigation-Student-Project/Documentation/docs/General Info/data-processing.md

 The email distributor is programmed in a way so the newsletter addresses you directly instead of all of the distributor members at once.

 For more information check out the detailed [Documentation](https://haptigation-student-project.github.io/Documentation/docs/category/google-apps-script).
-There everything is explained in precisely.
+There everything is explained precisely.

 Your **survey data** is processed manually.